Easy Ways to Make Money with Everyday Garbage

 4. Paper & Cardboard

 Newspapers, magazines and cardboard cartons account for a lot of garbage from American households.
-For obvious reasons too.
+For obvious reasons, too.
 We love reading newspapers and magazines.

 And when we order stuff from online stores such as Amazon, a lot of things come carefully packed in cardboard cartons.

 The other is making paper bags and envelopes that can help reduce the use of plastics.
-Pharmacies, bakeries, green grocers and other stores will buy these readily from you.
+Pharmacies, bakeries, greengrocers and other stores will buy these readily from you.

 5. Kitchen Waste & Stale Food